YouTube Deep SummaryYouTube Deep Summary

 9. Comparing Yourself to Other Programmers

-Jumping from one new technology or project to another without finishing anything leads to a pile of abandoned code and frustration.
+Jumping from one new technology or framework to another without finishing projects leads to a pile of unfinished ideas and little real progress.

-Advice: Pick one technology or project and commit to it.
-Finish before moving on.
+How to fix it: Pick one technology or project and commit to it.
+Finish what you start before moving on.

-Bonus Tip: Upgrade Your Email Experience with Notion Mail
+Bonus Tip: Upgrade Your Email Workflow with Notion Mail

 Final Thoughts